dev-shara/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to print the absolute path name of the current working directory
+command to display the content of a directory